makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Mm."

-Neither moved from their spot on the couch, other than Sélène's claws tracing lazy lines through Malina's arm-fur and Malina's paw scrunching up a pawful of Sélène's shirt to brush through belly-fur.
+Neither moved from their spot on the couch.
+Neither moved at all, other than Sélène's claws tracing lazy lines through Malina's arm-fur and Malina's paw scrunching up a pawful of Sélène's shirt to brush through belly-fur.

 They both laughed.